-The purpose of the course is to introduce and familiarise students with the rights contained in the Bill of Rights (Chapter 2 of the Constitution of the Republic of South Africa, 1996) and the values which underpin the legal order of South African constitutional democracy.
+The purpose of the course is to introduce and familiarise students with the rights contained in the Bill of Rights (Chapter 2 of the Constitution of the Republic of South Africa, 1996), the values which underpin the legal order of South African constitutional democracy, the interpretation and application of the provisions of the Bill of Rights.
 The protection of fundamental rights through the court system, and to a lesser extent their protection by Chapter 9 institutions, will thus be the focus of the course.

 Constitutional Law B will not deal with certain fundamental rights that will be considered in other courses, for example the right to administrative justice (section 33) will be discussed in Administrative Law and the rights of arrested, detained and accused persons (section 35) will be discussed in Criminal Procedure and the Law of Evidence.
-A clear indication will be given of the rights that will be discussed.
+The rights considered pertinently in this course will be identified as such in the course outline.

 This course forms an important base for all other courses, since section 2 of the Constitution explicitly states that the Constitution is the supreme law of the Republic and section 7(1) designates the Bill of Rights as the cornerstone of democracy in South Africa.